-The question is, if you’re after an iPhone, which one should you choose?
-Apple has you covered whether you’re a tech novice or a hardcore fan after the very latest in cutting edge smartphone technology.
+So which iPhone should you choose?
+Apple has you covered whether you’re a tech newbie or a hardcore enthusiast after the very latest in cutting edge smartphone technology.
 Here’s our guide to helping you make the right decision on which is the best iPhone in 2022.

 Ready to start shopping?
 Take a look at our best iPhone deals.